Nacroni/py_fortune/README.md

 ### Offensive Cookies

-You can create offensive cookies by creating a file in the [`cookies/`](directory).
+You can create offensive cookies by creating a file in the [`cookies/`](cookies/) directory.
 It must start with `o.` in order to be identified as an offensive cookie.